jfnavarro/st_pipeline/doc/manual.rst

 The output contains the counts matrix, a stats file, a log file and a BED file with all the transcripts.

-The ST Pipeline requires two fastq files, an IDs files (BARCODE, X, Y) ,the path to a STAR genome index, the path to a annotation file in GTF format an a dataset name.
+The ST Pipeline requires two fastq files, an IDs files (BARCODE, X, Y), the path to a STAR genome index, the path to a annotation file in GTF format and a dataset name.

 The ST Pipeline has many parameters, you can see a description of them by typing : st_pipeline_run.py --help